 Don’t forget to explore the Generalife gardens while you’re there and make sure to book tickets in advance – they sell out quickly.

 10. The Palace of Pena, Portugal

-It gets incredibly busy during high season so if you’re travelling May-September then aim to come early in the morning or late afternoon after the tour buses have left.
+Like many old castles in Europe, it gets incredibly busy during high season.
+So if you’re travelling May-September then aim to come early in the morning or late afternoon after the tour buses have left.

 11. Harlech Castle, Wales

 To see one of the most impressive castles in Europe, we must now turn to Wales.

 While most castles of Europe are at least partly in ruins, the opposite is true for Harlech Castle; it’s one of the most well-preserved castles in the country.

 This fortified medieval structure towers atop a sheer rocky crag overlooking the dunes and mountains below.
 It’s fun to see real castles in Europe sitting amongst things like a modern main road!

 This is a world heritage site, built in 1282, along with Edward I’s other nearby Welsh castles of Conwy, Beaumaris and Caernarfon.

 It’s the spectacular setting which makes Harlech truly special and an unforgettable visit.